-- San Francisco’s reputation and performance as city brand;
+- San Francisco’s reputation and performance as a city brand

 San Francisco’s reputation and influence

-Ranking 17th in the Global Power City Index (2017), San Francisco has improved its performance from last year, being the 3rd best-placed city in North America after New York (2nd) and Los Angeles (11th).
-The city received a high score on R&D (9th), did well on the Economy (13th) and Environment (17th) indicators.
-Its weaker points - compared to other cities featured in the ranking - are Livability (25th) and Cultural Interaction (28th).
-Accessibility (33th) is the factor that pulls SF down most in this study on the global power of cities.
+Ranking 18th in the Global Power City Index (2019), San Francisco’s performance has dropped from the 13th position last year, being the 3rd best-placed city in North America after New York (2nd) and Toronto (16th).
+The city received a high score on Economy (7th), R&D (8th), and Environment (9th) indicators.
+Its weaker point compared to other cities featured in the ranking is its Cultural Interaction (31st).
+Livability (36th) and Accessibility (37th) are the factors that pull SF down most in this study on the global power of cities.

-The same index also measures a city’s attractiveness for different audiences, where San Francisco scored 5th for researchers, 15th for residents, 17th for managers, 20th for visitors, but only 34th most attractive city for artists.
+The same index also measures a city’s attractiveness for different audiences, where San Francisco scored 8th for corporate executive, 35th for residents and 37th for visitors.

 Economic performance of San Francisco